 Residents can enjoy a green Christmas

-The council is encouraging residents to have a green Christmas by taking advantage of the borough's doorstep recycling services over the festive period.
+Local people can enjoy a green Christmas by taking advantage of the borough's recycling services over the festive period.

 Wrapping paper, Christmas cards and envelopes, drinks cans, glass bottles, jars, juice cartons and plastic bottles can all be placed in recycling sacks – but metallic 'foil' style wrapping paper should not be added.